 As for your hair, if you have them, bring your hair accessories or veil with you too.

 3. Not All ‘Naturals’ Are Created Equally

-Your idea of ‘natural beachy waves’ or ‘natural make-up’ might be very different from your hairstylist or make-up artist’s.
+Your idea of ‘natural beachy waves’ or ‘natural makeup’ might be very different from your hairstylist or makeup artist’s idea.

 One hairstylist I spoke to, said that when brides say they want ‘beachy hair’ they really want more of a Hollywood wave, but are terrified of ending up with tight curls.
 Again, this is why it’s so important to bring visual aids to show exactly what you mean when you say ‘natural’.

 I, for example, wanted ‘natural’ wedding makeup.
 But, by the end of my trial, I was asking my makeup artist to load on even more false lashes.
 I’m obsessed!